Monitor KPIs in Existing Aviation SMS

 In SMS Pro, targets are set in the Goals and Objectives module.
-You can see a list of all KPIs and note your target for maximum classification for a given KPI.
-You can also see the number of times each KPI has been classified for the current year and previous years.
+You can see a list of all KPIs and note your target for maximum occurrences for a given KPI.
+You can also see the number of times each KPI has been used for the current year and previous years.

-Thresholds are set back in the Proactive Hazard Analysis Tool module or Issue Manager module, in Edit Mode.
-You can enter in your threshold number in the edit section.
+Thresholds are configured in either the Proactive Hazard Analysis Tool module or Issue Manager module, in Edit Mode.
+You can enter your threshold number in the edit section.
 See this video for how to set KPIs and thresholds.

-Thresholds should be set as number lower than your target.
+Thresholds should be set as a number lower than your target.
 For example, if a KPI has a target of less than 10, your threshold alert should be set at, say, 7.
-This will alert you that you are approaching non-performance for a classification.
+This will alert you that you are approaching non-performance for particular types of safety occurrences.

 We hope you have found this helpful for beginning your KPI journey.
 Please see the following resources which will provide further help: